aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l3evpn.rst

-         Here we can see some useful commands for VXLAN verification. ``show vxlan config-sanity detail`` verifies a number of standard things locally and with the MLAG peer to ensure all basic criteria are met.  ``show interfaces Vxlan1`` provides a consolidated series of outputs of operational VXLAN data such as control-plane mode (EVPN in this case), VLAN to VNI mappings and discovered VTEPs.
+         Here we can see some useful commands for VXLAN verification. ``show vxlan config-sanity detail`` verifies a number of standard things locally and with the MLAG peer to ensure all basic criteria are met.  ``show interfaces Vxlan1`` provides a consolidated series of outputs of operational VXLAN data such as control-plane mode (EVPN in this case), VRF to VNI mappings and MLAG Router MAC.

       .. code-block:: text
-         :emphasize-lines: 1,24
+         :emphasize-lines: 1,26

          s1-leaf4#show vxlan config-sanity detail
          Category                            Result  Detail